 Representation, 9 Industrial Relations L. J. 410 (1987); San Jose Revisited: A

 Proposal for Negotiated Modification of Public Sector Bargaining Agreements

 Rejected Under Chapter 9 of the Bankruptcy Code, 37 Hastings L. J. 231 (1985).

-(March 1, 2010 to March 1, 2014)
+Compensation (Effective March 1, 2014)

 fee is five hours per day.
 If a session is postponed or canceled with notice

 of less than 28 days (42 days for sessions of two or three days, and 56 days

 scheduled day applies if another matter cannot be set in its place.

 hotel, car rental, food), but not for routine office expenses.